(Estimated reading time: 3 minutes, 24 seconds)

 By David Chase, Deputy Underwriting Manager

 We believe that finding the right partner at the right time enables you and your client to share risk effectively.
-But how do you find the right partner?
-We suggest you take your time to build a relationship with your ATE/ litigation insurance provider, before you first insure a case with them, so that you both have a better understanding of how to help each other.
-We think that when you are looking for the right insurance and funding partner, there are seven important things to keep in mind.
+But how do you find the right litigation insurance provider?
+We suggest you take your time to build a relationship with your litigation insurance provider, before you first insure a case with them, so that you both have a better understanding of how to help each other.
+We think that when you are looking for the right litigation insurance and disbursement funding partner, there are seven important things to keep in mind.

 Firstly, look at the bigger picture.
 Can the insurer and funder give you material to increase you and your client’s awareness and understanding of the available products?
 Do they have a client guide or worked examples for pricing?
 Do they have useful FAQs that answer your client’s questions?
 Seek out evidence of service delivery such as case studies and testimonials.

 Secondly, litigation insurance and disbursement funding enables you to protect your client from ruin.
 Not many of us could afford to leave our homes or our businesses uninsured.
 Can your clients afford to leave their cases uninsured?
 You need to look for an insurer who covers both the risk of having to pay the opponent’s costs, and the risk of not recovering your client’s own disbursements in the event of a loss.
 What is their record for paying claims, is it very high?
 You need to know that, if the worst happens, your client need not worry.

 Thirdly, ask for a tailored service.
 You want underwriters who understand the cases you send them and you want solutions that work for all of those cases.
 If there is a wrinkle in the quote, challenge your provider to reconsider and offer a better, practical solution.
 It may save time to identify with your clients in advance what their deal-breakers are, and communicate them to the underwriters.
 Then you can work with the insurer to get the right policy for your client’s case.